Ubuntu Server Tutorials

 $rcmail_config['plugins'] = array('managesieve','password');

-The Sieve filter plugin should be already be working out-of-the-box (remember that on dovecot the "managesieve" protocol must be enabled!) and filtering everything after the spam filter, we just have to configure the password changing routine:
+Sieve filter plugin should be already be working out-of-the-box (remember that on dovecot the "managesieve" protocol must be enabled!) and filtering everything after the spam filter, we just have to configure the password changing routine:

 cp /var/www/webmail/plugins/password/config.inc.php.dist /var/www/webmail/plugins/password/config.inc.php